 “There are two trends that I absolutely love when it comes to bridal fashion.
-The first one is fusion outfits for Mehendi ceremonies and an ivory story for the Wedding day.
-The atmosphere at a mehendi is always is cheery and relaxed.
+The first one is fusion outfits for Mehndi ceremonies and an ivory story for the Wedding day.
+The atmosphere at a mehndi is always is cheery and relaxed.
 It’s the perfect chance to experiment with quirky colors and silhouettes and set your trend.
 The whole idea is to balance fun and elegance while ensuring you’re comfortable.

 At the wedding, it’s a little more formal, and outfits in ivory are what I’m currently obsessing over!
 The color is graceful, radiates positivity, and there is so much versatility.
 You can keep it understated with tone-on-tone embroidery or add some color to the mix, even if just through your bridal jewelry – everything is possible.
 Minakari, colored stones, uncut, jadau, diamonds, and gold all go with this universal shade.

 And for the brides who love bling – ivory helps in making those sparkling baubles stand out.”

 What are some of your biggest learnings as a bridal stylist?

 “Understanding your client’s tastes is the key factor that lets you create a look that resonates with them.
 Being a bridal stylist teaches you how to be a good listener.
 You must be open to other person’s opinions.
 Your goal is to give a bride a look that takes into account her likes and dislikes.
 It’s her special day!

 What I’ve also learned is how to gently discourage brides from buying outfits that are over the top.
 These ensembles make them look starkly different from who they really are, and they can’t even be reused since they are so heavy.
 Spending that much money on something that you will never be able to wear ever again is such a waste!”

 Which color is making waves this wedding season?
 What’s your take on it?